Physical examination: Prevalence

 The routine physical is commonly performed in the United States and Japan, whereas the practice varies among South East Asia and mainland European countries.
-In Japan it is required by law for regular working employees to check once a year, with a much more thorough battery of tests than other countries.
+In Japan it is required by law for regular working employees to have a health check once a year.

 History

 The roots of the periodic medical examination are not entirely clear.
-They seem to have been advocated since the 1920s.
+They have been referenced as early as 1671.
+They have also been advocated for since the 1920s.
 Some authors point to pleads from the 19th and early 20th century for the early detection of diseases like tuberculosis, and periodic school health examinations.
 The advent of medical insurance and related commercial influences seems to have promoted the examination, whereas this practice has been subject to controversy in the age of evidence-based medicine.
 Several studies have been performed before current evidence-based recommendation for screening were formulated, limiting the applicability of these studies to current-day practice.